-In the summary in Table 17 and the corresponding Fig. 31, the exotic Higgs decay channels are selected such that they are hard to be constrained at the LHC.
-The improvements on the limits of the Higgs exotic decay branching fractions vary from one to four orders of magnitude for these channels.
-The lepton colliders can improve the limits on the Higgs invisible decays beyond the HL-LHC projection by one order of magnitude, reaching the SM invisible decay branching fraction of 0.12% from $H \to ZZ^ \to \nu\bar{\nu}\nu\bar{\nu}$ [36].
-After subtraction of the SM contribution to the Higgs to invisible decays, a 95% C.L. upper limit can be placed on BSM Higgs For the Higgs exotic decays into hadronic particle plus missing energy, $b\bar{b} + E_T$, $jj + E_T$ and $\tau^+\tau^- + E_T$, the future lepton colliders improve on the HL-LHC sensitivity for these channels by roughly three to four orders of magnitude.
-This great advantage benefits a lot from low QCD background and the Higgs tagging from recoil mass technique at future lepton colliders.
-As for the Higgs exotic decays without missing energy, the improvement varies between two to three orders of magnitude, except for the one order of magnitude improvement for the $(\gamma\gamma)(\gamma\gamma)$ channel.
-Being able to reconstruct the Higgs mass from the final state particles at the LHC does provide additional signal-background discrimination power and hence the improvement from CEPC on Higgs exotic decays without missing energy is less impressive than for those with missing energy.
-Furthermore, as discussed earlier, leptons and photons are relatively clean objects at the LHC and the sensitivity at the LHC on these channels will be very good.
+In comparison with the HL-LHC, the improvements on the Higgs boson exotic decay branching fractions are significant, varying from one to four orders of magnitude for the channels under consideration.
+For the Higgs boson exotic decays into hadronic final states plus missing energy, $b\bar{b} + E{\rm T}$ , $jj + E{\rm T}$ and $\tau^+\tau^- + E{\rm T}$ , CEPC improves on the HL-LHC sensitivity for these channels by three to four orders of magnitude.
+These significant improvements benefit from low QCD background and the Higgs boson tagging from recoil mass reconstruction at CEPC.
+As for the Higgs boson exotic decays without missing energy, the comparative improvements vary between two to three orders of magnitude.
+Reconstructing the Higgs boson mass from the final state particles at the LHC provide additional signal-background discrimination power and hence the improvement from the CEPC on Higgs boson exotic decays.
+Moreover, leptons and photons are free from the large QCD background at the LHC and the sensitivity at the HL-LHC on these channels will be very competitive.
 CEPC complements the HL-LHC for hadronic channels and channels with missing energy.

-Figure 31.
-The 95% C.L. upper limit on selected Higgs exotic decay branching fractions at HL-LHC, ILC and CEPC, based on Ref [103].
+Fig. 32.
+The 95% C.L. upper limit on selected Higgs boson exotic decay branching fractions at HL-LHC and CEPC, based on Ref.
+[113].
 The benchmark parameter choices are the same as in Table 17.
-We put several vertical lines in this figure to divide different types of Higgs exotic decays.
+The red bars correspond to the results using leptonically decaying spectator Z-boson alone.
+The yellow bars further include extrapolation with the inclusion of the hadronically decaying Z-bosons.
+Several vertical lines are drawn in this figure to divide different types of Higgs boson exotic decays.